Lena-Kalmikov/Airport-Simulation/README.md

 ## Airport-Simulation

-The goal of this project was to create a real-time chat app with an option to play an online game with another person.
+The goal of this project was to create an App that manages plane traffic in an airport, routing planes to different stations, managing variable loads and preventing deadlocks.
-The only requirement was to deploy it with Azure.
-Technologies were of my choosing.

 * Back-end: NodeJS, using Express and mainly Socket.IO.
 * Front-end: JavaScript using ReactJS, HTML, CSS.